-The purchase or sale of securities while aware of material nonpublic information, or the disclosure of material nonpublic information to others who then trade in the Company's Securities, is prohibited by the federal and state laws.
-Insider trading violations are pursued vigorously by the SEC, U.S. Attorneys and state enforcement authorities as well as the laws of foreign jurisdictions.
+The purchase or sale of securities while aware of material, nonpublic information, or the disclosure of material, nonpublic information to others who then trade in the Company's Securities, is prohibited by the federal and state laws.
+Insider trading violations are pursued vigorously by the U.S. Securities and Exchange Commission (the "SEC"), U.S. Attorneys and state enforcement authorities as well as the laws of foreign jurisdictions.
 Punishment for insider trading violations is severe, and could include significant fines and imprisonment.
 While the regulatory authorities concentrate their efforts on the individuals who trade, or who tip inside information to others who trade, the federal securities laws also impose potential liability on companies and other "controlling persons" if they fail to take reasonable steps to prevent insider trading by company personnel.